TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 1: Intro/README.md

 X11		bin		libexec		sbin		standalone
 X11R6		lib		local		share
 ```
-   * We can also change the format of the output to reveal more detail.
+   * By adding -l to the command, we changed the output to the long format.
 ```
 junryo@MacBook-Pro ~ %ls -l